Arch of Constantine: History

 The location, between the Palatine Hill and the Caelian Hill, spanned the ancient route of Roman triumphs (Via triumphalis) at its origin, where it diverged from the Via sacra.
-This route was that taken by the emperors when they entered the city in triumph.
-This route started at the Campus Martius, led through the Circus Maximus, and around the Palatine Hill; immediately after the Arch of Constantine, the procession would turn left at the Meta Sudans and march along the Via sacra to the Forum Romanum and on to the Capitoline Hill, passing through both the Arches of Titus and Septimius Severus.
+This was the route taken by the emperors entering the city in triumph: it started at the Campus Martius, led through the Circus Maximus, and around the Palatine Hill; immediately after the Arch of Constantine, the procession would turn left at the Meta Sudans and march along the Via sacra to the Forum Romanum and on to the Capitoline Hill, passing through both the Arches of Titus and Septimius Severus.
 Jones argues that its placement in relation to the Circus Maximus, the Temple of Venus and Rome, and the base of the Colossus indicates a deliberate Constantinian urban design concept, rather than reuse of an earlier arch on that spot.

 During the Middle Ages, the Arch of Constantine was incorporated into one of the family strongholds of ancient Rome, as shown in the painting by Herman van Swanevelt, here.
+In 1534 Lorenzino de' Medici mutilated the heads of some of the statues.
 Works of restoration were first carried out in the 18th century, (Note: Deane comments that Gradara published an excerpt from the diary of Pietro Bracci in 1732, in which Bracci states that he carved new heads for seven of the Dacian slaves surmounting the columns and a completely new statue for the eighth (right of centre, south side).
-He also made new heads for the emperors and other figures on the reliefs between the slaves) the last excavations have taken place in the late 1990s, just before the Great Jubilee of 2000.
+He also made new heads for the emperors and other figures on the reliefs between the slaves) with the latest excavations in the late 1990s, just before the Great Jubilee of 2000.
 The arch served as the finish line for the marathon athletic event for the 1960 Summer Olympics.

-The arch was damaged after sustaining a direct hit from a lightning strike on 3 September 2024.
+The arch was damaged after a direct lightning strike on 3 September 2024.